 Krähmer's earliest sojourn in Fünfhaus – which then was a municipality located in Lower Austria west of Vienna – is documented by her application for a passport on 19 December 1857 for a time of four years.
 No address is given in the records, only a reference to Krähmer's listing in the 1857 census book (Volkszählungsbuch).

 It is not known why Krähmer went to Fünfhaus, if she visited a family member there, or if she only wanted to live in the country, far from people who would indulge in gossip about her illegitimate son.
 And yet, her sojourns in Fünfhaus provide a vital clue to finally find out where Caroline Krähmer died.
-Based on the information gathered in the court records and the passport protocol, it is easy to determine the time and place of Caroline Krähmer's passing.
+Based on the information gathered in the court records and the passport protocol, the time and place of Caroline Krähmer's passing can be determined.
 Fol.
 88 of the 1873 death register of the Church of The Holy Trinity in Reindorf, in whose parish Fünfhaus was located at the time, contains the following entry.